Sergey Taboritsky: Activities under the Nazi regime

-After the Nazi's took power Taboritsky saw this as his opportunity get citizenship and applied again in May 1933.
-To make his application more appealing the Nazi's he claimed he left the Russian military for not wanted to serve under "racially alien superiors", that he and his associated had fought against Jews and Freemasons, that the Weimar authorities had mistreated him to the point where he was not even allowed to work as a taxi driver, and that he had German ancestors and that he felt German.
+After the Nazis took power Taboritsky saw this as his opportunity get citizenship and applied again in May 1933.
+To make his application more appealing to the Nazis he claimed he left the Russian military for not wanted to serve under "racially alien superiors", that he and his associated had fought against Jews and Freemasons, that the Weimar authorities had mistreated him to the point where he was not even allowed to work as a taxi driver, and that he had German ancestors and that he felt German.
 He hid the Jewish origin of his mother and attributed German roots to her, and he ascribed the Russian nobility to the fictitious father, "Vladimir Vasilievich Taboritsky".
 Pretending to be of noble origin, he used the German surname particle "von" (von Taboritzki).
 Though due to the fact that he not lived in Germany for 20 years this appeal was rejected.

 On August 6, 1934 he made another attempt to gain citizenship, including writing directly to Joseph Goebbels.
-He claimed that he had introduced the Protocols of the Elders of Zion to Germany, that he had tried to assassinate the leader of "Jewish democracy", that during the trials he had declared allegiance to the ideas of Nazism, and that leftist Weimar officials had denied his citizenship in 1932 on account of his politics.
+He claimed that he had introduced The Protocols of the Elders of Zion to Germany, that he had tried to assassinate the leader of "Jewish democracy", that during the trials he had declared allegiance to the ideas of Nazism, and that leftist Weimar officials had denied his citizenship in 1932 on account of his politics.
 But in early 1935 he was refused again.
 He joined the SA and applied again in summer 1935, with his application being supported by his unit commander.
 But after a year and a half of investigation by the Nazi state he was refused again.
 Though in early 1937 they had a drastic change of opinion and because of his Germanophilia and anti-communism he could become a citizen.